 Concern for Family Members

-Breast cancer survivors are often concerned about their family members’ risk of breast cancer.
+People who’ve had breast cancer are often concerned about their family members’ risk of breast cancer.

-Most breast cancers are not related to genes or family history.
-However, if you have been diagnosed with breast cancer, your family members, especially sisters, daughters and mothers may have an increased risk of getting breast cancer.
+However, if you’ve been diagnosed with breast cancer, your family members, especially your close relatives (mother, father, sisters, brothers, daughters and sons) may have an increased risk of getting breast cancer [153-156].

-This increased risk may be due to genetic factors (known and unknown), shared lifestyle factors or other family traits.
+The increased risk may be due to inherited gene mutations, but may also be due to shared lifestyle factors or other family traits.

 Breast cancer risk for family members

-Risk tends to be highest in families where 2 or more immediate family members (mother, father, sister, brother, daughter or son) have had breast or ovarian cancer [122,151-153].
-In these families, the history of breast cancer is often due to an inherited gene mutation.
+Risk tends to be highest in families where 2 or more close family members (mother, father, sisters, brothers, daughters and sons) have had breast cancer, ovarian cancer or prostate cancer [111,153,155,157].
+In these families, the history of breast cancer may be due to an inherited gene mutation.

 Learn more about family history and breast cancer risk.